juxt/yada/dev/resources/user-manual.md

 We could, however, wrap the Java string with a Clojure reference which could be changed to point at different Java strings.

-To demonstrate this, yada contains support for atoms.
-Let's add a new resource with the identifier `http://localhost:8090/hello-atom`.
+To demonstrate this, let's use a Clojure atom instead, adding the new resource with the identifier `http://localhost:8090/hello-atom`.

 ```clojure